irawoodring/343/functional_languages/PITCHME.md

 Problem 5:

-Write a function that find the *i*th value in a list.
+Write a function that returns the *i*th value in a list.
 ---
 ```Scheme
 (define (findi my_list i)